haonanzhang-vv/HaonanZhang1996/_posts/2023-10-11-Ridgeline-Plots.md

 In this tutorial, we'll introduce the use of __ridgeline plots__ in R using the __`ggplot2` and `ggridges` packages__.
 These plots display a sequence of histogram or density plots stacked vertically, making it a useful tool for __visualizing changes in the distribution of a numerical variable across different time points or categories__.

 ## 1. Dataset
 We will use a simulated dataset for this visualization.
 Suppose there is a 3-year cohort consisting of 200 participants who initially contracted severe Covid-19 at enrollment.
 We collected cytokine data at 0, 30, 90, 180, 360, 540, and 720 days (7 time points).
-Additionally, we hypothesized that the __TNF-$\alpha$ cytokine__ levels (pg/mL) would increase during the initial 90 days and then gradually decrease as the acute symptoms subsided.
-The ridgeline plot is an excellent tool for __visualizing longitudinal changes in TNF-$\alpha$ data__.
+Additionally, we hypothesized that the __TNF-&\alpha; cytokine__ levels (pg/mL) would increase during the initial 90 days and then gradually decrease as the acute symptoms subsided.
+The ridgeline plot is an excellent tool for __visualizing longitudinal changes in TNF-&\alpha; data__.
 The dataset is very simple and includes 4 variables only:

 - `PTID`: this is an __unique identification__ for each participants __[200 participants]__ (string);

 - `Time`: this variable represents the __time point of sample collection__ (numerical);

-- `TNF_alpha`: this variable represents the __value of TNF-$\alpha$ cytokine__ in pg/mL (numerical);
+- `TNF_alpha`: this variable represents the __value of TNF-&\alpha; cytokine__ in pg/mL (numerical);

 - `Numerical_PTID`: This is equivalent to `PTID`, but it is represented numerically (numerical).